Emergency advice

 • the person starts showing signs of life and starts to breathe normally

-• you are too exhausted to continue - if there is a helper, you should change over every one-to-two minutes.
+• you are too exhausted to continue - if there is a helper, you should change over every one to two minutes.
 Try to minimise interruptions to chest compressions.

 • a defibrillator is ready to be used.